nakatamaho/gmpxx_mkII/README.md

 # gmpxx_mkII

-`gmpxx_mkII` is a C++20, single-header wrapper around GNU GMP numeric types.
+`gmpxx_mkII` is a C++20, single-header wrapper around GNU GMP numeric types, plus an `mpf_class`-backed complex floating type, `gmpxx::mpfc_class`.
 It is designed to be highly source-level compatible with GMP's existing `gmpxx.h`, while keeping the implementation, precision policy, extended API, and build integration in this repository.

 The project is GMP-only.
 It does not use MPFR or MPC for implementation, normal tests, parsing, formatting, or reference calculations.